-Special Programs: Health Careers and Other Special Programs
+Health Careers and Other Special Programs

-The Departments of Biology, Chemistry and Mathematics and Computer Science work closely with the South Carolina Alliance for Minority Participation, the South Carolina Independent Colleges and Universities, the Savannah River Site, the USDA and Forest Service Field Station, the Honors College and the Center for Excellence in Science and Mathematics to make paid summer internships, academic-year paid research assistantships, publication opportunities and other professional associations available to students.
-Special preparation for graduate and professional school admissions is available.
+The Departments of Biology and Chemistry work closely with the South Carolina Alliance for

+Minority Participation, the South Carolina Independent Colleges and Universities, the Savannah River Site, the USDA and Forest Service Field Station, the Experimental Programs to Stimulate

+Cooperative Research, the Honors College and the Center for Excellence in Science and Mathematics to make paid summer internships, academic-year paid research assistantships, publication opportunities and other professional associations available to students.
+Special preparation for graduate and professional school admissions tests (e.g., GRE, DAT, MCAT, PCAT, etc.) is available.
+Limited paid laboratory assistantships are also available.

-The School of Natural Sciences and Mathematics has its own Pre-Health Professions Advisory Committee to assist students planning to enter the health professions.
-Any student preparing to be a physician, chiropractor, dentist, pharmacist, occupational therapist, physical therapist, veterinarian or other health professional will be advised by this committee upon in addition to their academic advisor.
+The School of Natural Sciences and Mathematics has its own Pre-Health Professions Advisory

+Committee to assist students planning to enter the health professions.
+Any student preparing to be a physician, chiropractor, dentist, pharmacist, occupational therapist, physical therapist, veterinarian or other health professional will be advised by this committee during the application process.